Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/synth_and_analysis.md

 ## Run the C Simulation

 With the source code and testbench added to the project, you can now run the C simulation.
->TIP: For more information about the features of a well-written test bench, refer to [Writing a Test Bench](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.1;t=vitis+doc;d=verifyingcodecsimulation.html;a=sav1584759936384) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).
+>TIP: For more information about the features of a well-written test bench, refer to [Writing a Test Bench](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;t=vitis+doc;d=verifyingcodecsimulation.html;a=sav1584759936384) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).

-1. From the main toolbar, select **Run C Simulation**.
+1. From the main menu, select **Project > Run C Simulation**.

    The C Simulation Dialog is displayed.